 I joined Dr. Donald Burke's lab at University of Missouri to understand how RNA molecules can not only carry genetic information, but also participate in chemical reactions (as RNA enzymes).
 Some of my early work in the lab identified how an RNA enzyme used copper metal to catalyze biologically relevant reactions.
 I went on to show that this RNA enzyme could modify the Watson-Crick face of a DNA nucleobase.
 This observation is somewhat analogous to biosynthetic reactions in biology.
 In subsequent work, I was able to reprogram this RNA enzyme to control molecules that can be used for synthetic biology applications such as RNA molecules that have fluorescent properties.
 During the later years in the lab, I worked with RNA aptamers that bind to oxidized form of Flavin-one of the components of the vitamin B2.
-I was able to pin point nucleotides that were important for this RNA aptamer to recognize Flavin.
-Along with studying RNA molecules, I am also discovering RNA enzymes with new catalytic functions by doing in vitro evolution.
-I am moving to Penn State in Spring 2016 to join Dr. Philip Bevilacqua's lab to gain deeper insights into how RNA molecules may have formed and evolved during the origins of life.
+I was able to pinpoint nucleotides that were important for this RNA aptamer to recognize Flavin.
+Along with characterizing RNA molecules, I also worked on discovering RNA enzymes with new catalytic functions by in vitro evolution.
+I moved to Penn State in Spring 2016 to gain deeper insights into how RNA-RNA, RNA-small molecules, and RNA-protein interactions shape interesting RNA biochemistry.

 We are living at an amazing time to do research in life sciences.
 We can now study Life in an unprecedented level of detail, with atomic resolution.
 By incorporating classical molecular biology, modern analytical methods, structural biology, and bioinformatics, I plan to engage in research that generates, studies and evolves molecules of Life.